AdaCore/learn/content/courses/intro-to-ada/chapters/strongly_typed_language.rst

 value for :ada:`Integer` is -2\ :sup:`31`, and the last valid value is 2\ :sup:`31` - 1.

-Ada does not mandate the range of the built-in type Integer.
+Ada does not mandate the range of the built-in type :ada:`Integer`.
 An implementation for a 16-bit target would likely  choose the range -2\ :sup:`15` through 2\ :sup:`15` - 1.